jcserv/rivalslfg.com/backend/README.md

 Bugs:
 - No auth right now, so users can modify other users' info if they know their id
+- prevent group creation if user already has group
+- supported filters/sorters for ParseQueryParams

 Before release:
 - [ ] Squash migrations into one, remove seed data